 Acne is the most common skin condition in the United States.
 Although it’s common, accurate information about acne can be scarce.
 This can make it difficult to get clearer skin.
 Myths about acne are as common as the skin problem.
 One common myth is that you have to let acne run its course.
 Dermatologists know that letting acne runs its course is not always the best advice.
 Without treatment, dark spots and permanent scars can appear on the skin as acne clears.
 Treating acne often boosts self-esteem.
+Colorado Skin, Surgery & Dermatology in Denver can help you with acne treatments that are tailored to your skin type and particular acne outbreaks.
 We offer many effective treatments for your acne.
 Schedule an appointment to begin your treatment today!

 What causes acne?

 Acne is caused by a wide array of factors, most commonly:

 - Hormones.
 The hormone androgen is thought to be one of the main causes of acne.
 Their levels in the human body rise during adolescence, when acne first begins and when it’s at its peak.
 This hormone can cause the oil glands underneath your skin to become larger.
 This, in turn, leads to more sebum (the oily substance that keeps your skin and hair moisturized), which can lead to bacterial growth that causes acne.

 - Hereditary.
 While there isn’t a gene per se that contributes to acne growth, other inherited conditions can contribute to being more prone to acne development.
 For instance, your immune system can respond to bacteria and hormones differently.
 Some families have a tendency to have an overproduction of sebum or to produce more dead skin cells.
 You could be genetically predisposed to producing excess androgen as well.